** Update December 2020 **

 VMware support to the rescue!

-VMware technical support came back shortly after opening a support case and recommended to generate a new certificate based on the following KB article (as of October 2020 this link appears to be broken).
-My colleague Jan Willem followed up on VMware’s advice, as I wasn’t available at that moment.
+VMware technical support came back shortly after opening a support case and recommended to generate a new certificate based on the following KB article.
+My former colleague Jan Willem followed up on VMware’s advice, as I wasn’t available at that moment.

 Generating a new certificate from scratch and replacing the expiring one now worked without any issues.
 In hindsight It’s hard to tell if something went wrong, or if someone made a mistake during the first attempt, but at least we made the deadline this time.